evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 ## Performance

-The Tesla Model X Plaid has a maximum power of 760KW (1033hp).
+The Tesla Model X has a maximum power of 760KW (1033hp).
 The total torque is 1020nm.
 The 0-100km/h sprint (0-62mph) takes 2,6 seconds.
 The top speed is 262 km/h.

 ## Battery, range, and charging